EN | FR

 British Franco-Chinese violinist Laure Chan has been described as “a mesmerizing stage presence with the rare ability to draw the attention of the audience into her performance” (Isabelle van Keulen) and “an instinctive musician with a feeling for what is right” (Maxim Vengerov).

 Hailed as a rising star by BBC Music Magazine and on Classic FM's 30 under 30 list in 2024, Laure enjoys a varied performance career as a soloist and ensemble player.
-She has performed in world-class concert venues throughout the UK, Europe, Asia and America such as the Royal Albert Hall, Philharmonie de Paris, Teatro del Maggio Musicale Fiorentino, Wiener Konzerthaus, Concertgebouw, Elbphilharmonie, Herodes Atticus, Shanghai Oriental Arts Centre and the Lincoln Center.
-In December 2023, Laure made her solo debut at Carnegie Hall’s Weill Recital Hall.
+She has performed throughout the UK, Europe, Asia and America in concert halls including the Royal Albert Hall, Philharmonie de Paris, Teatro del Maggio Musicale Fiorentino, Wiener Konzerthaus, Concertgebouw, Elbphilharmonie, Shanghai Oriental Arts Centre, the Lincoln Center and Carnegie Hall.

 Laure is passionate about exploring new horizons through a variety of musical styles.
 Developing an interest in composition, Laure aims to combine her classical background with inspirations from multiple genres and cultures.
 She has released EPs and albums featuring original works and works of the classical repertoire which are available on streaming platforms worldwide.